 Let's face it: everyone wants to be special.
 In the world of chocolate-making, being unique means, mainly, either pushing the boundaries beyond the existing few principal components (cacao beans, sugar, and cocoa butter) and inventing more intricate recipes or coming up with intricate designs for the chocolates.
-We decided to take the first path, and create unique and unusual combinations of chocolate bars with spices and dry fruits as our signature line.
+We decided to take the first path, and create unique and unusual combinations of bean-to-bar chocolate bars with spices and dry fruits as our signature line.

-But, first and foremost, our chocolate is 100% artisan, bean-to-bar hand-crafted.
+But, first and foremost, our chocolate is 100% artisan, bean-to-bar and hand-crafted.
 Regardless of the production capacities and the selection of products we pledge to keep it that way.
 All our chocolate bars are nut-free, gluten free and dairy free.

 We are continually working on new flavors, so, check back frequently to see our exciting and spicy additions.